 A shunt is a hollow tube that temporarily bypasses the lower urinary tract obstruction and provides an alternate passageway for urine to go from the bladder through the abdominal wall to the amniotic fluid space around the fetus.
 This allows for drainage of the urinary tract and bladder and establishes fluid around the fetus, which is necessary for lung development.

 In utero shunting is performed as an outpatient procedure.
-The mother receives antibiotics and IV sedation (which also sedates the fetus).
-Depending on the amount of amniotic fluid around the fetus, an amnioinfusion (a procedure during which fluid is added to the space around the fetus) may be necessary.
+If you are a candidate for fetal surgery, you will receive antibiotics and IV sedation (which also sedates your baby).
+Depending on the amount of amniotic fluid around the fetus, an amnioinfusion may be necessary.
+In an amnioinfusion procedure, fluid is added to the space around the fetus.

 The shunting procedure itself is performed under ultrasonographic guidance and color-flow Doppler.
 A large trocar (hollow needle) is guided through the mother’s abdomen and uterus into the fetal bladder, through which a pigtail shunt is then passed.
 The shunt is placed low in the bladder to decrease the risk of displacement.

-Urologists and nephrologists (kidney doctors) coordinate imaging studies of kidney and bladder function and counsel families on what they can expect in both the short- and long-term.
+After your baby is born, pediatric urologists and nephrologists (kidney doctors) coordinate imaging studies of kidney and bladder function.
+After thorough evaluation of your child's condition, the team will counsel your family on what to expect in both the short- and long-term.

 Postnatal treatment options depend on the type of obstruction.
-For posterior urethral valves, endoscopic resection is a minimally invasive technique performed within the first several days of life, along with the removal of the shunt.
+For posterior urethral valves (PUV), endoscopic resection (valve ablation) is a minimally invasive technique performed within the first several days of life, along with the removal of the shunt.
 Urologic surgeons attach specialized surgical instruments to a tool with a light and camera (endoscope) and insert it into the urethra to remove the tissue (valves) causing the obstruction.

 Children with LUTO are more susceptible to kidney infections and kidney failure.
 A percentage require kidney transplant.
 Some may also experience long-term respiratory symptoms, including asthma, reactive airway disease and upper respiratory infections, as well as bladder dysfunction, poor growth and musculoskeletal problems.